shirley-park/nook/documentation/Tech.md

 ---
 ## Stretch
+- delete projects in the db (db function to delete, router.delete) and redux (action and thunk to delete project)
+- update projects in the db (db function to update, router.patch) and redux (action and thunk to update project)
+- delete elements in the db (db function to delete, router.delete) and redux (action and thunk to delete element)
+- update elements in the db (db function to update, router.patch) and redux (action and thunk to update element)

+- Auth0 authentication to login
 - ability to upload images
-- Auth0 authentication to login
 - smooth page transition animations
-- delete projects in the db and redux
-- update projects in the db and redux
-- delete elements in the db and redux
-- update elements in the db and redux

 ---
 ## Gitflow